-form of prayer in which the deacon announces a petition and all the people respond bv singing, "Lord, have mercv." which some described have as meaning, "Lord, show us vour love."
+A Litany is an ancient form of prayer in which the deacon announces a petition and all the people respond by "Lord, have singing, mercy," which some described have as meaning, "Lord, show us your love."
 The Litany concludes with a prayer by the priest.